CLI Package

 Extra Badges Configuration

-option allows you to add custom badges to the badges section alongside the automatically generated ones.
+The --extra-badges option allows you to add custom badges to the badges section alongside the automatically generated ones.
 This is useful for adding coverage badges, build status from external CI systems, or other custom indicators.

 Badge Object Format: